Amoebic meningitis is a disease that causes inflammation and eventual destruction of the brain and brain linings. It is rare but usually fatal.

 - poorly maintained swimming pools and spas

 - water piped above ground for long distances without proper treatment

-- garden hoses and sprinklers containing stagnant water
+- garden hoses and sprinklers containing warm or stagnant water

 - nasal irrigation with contaminated water.